 By Stephanie Younger •

 The Hate U Give is a film based on the acclaimed YA novel authored by Angie Thomas.
 Directed by George Tillman Jr., this film begins with a then 9-year-old Starr Carter (Amandla Stenberg), her younger brother, Sekani (TJ Wright), who was one year old, and her older brother, Seven (Lamar Johnson), who was ten years old, being given “the talk” by their formerly-incarcerated father Maverick Carter (Russell Hornsby), which many Black parents give to their children how to act around police and survive encounters with them.
 Maverick shared the Black Panther Party Ten-Point Program with his children, and reminded us all that “Being Black is an honor because you come from greatness.”

 Starr and her family reside in a Black neighborhood, Garden Heights.
 After losing one of her childhood friends, Natasha to gun violence, Starr, Seven and Sekani were enrolled in Williamson Prep.
 Now at 16-year-old, Starr makes an effort to avoid being stereotyped by code-switching and being cautious of her mannerisms at this wealthy, predominantly white private school, around her best friends and her white boyfriend.
 While her white counterparts are praised for co-opting African American Vernacular English (AAVE), Starr says, “Slang makes them cool.
 Slang makes me hood.”

 Meanwhile at Williamson Prep, wealthy, white students use the murder of Khalil as an excuse to cut classes, and Starr’s friend Hailey (Sabrina Carpenter) doesn’t see the problem with it.
 As tensions arise between Starr and Hailey, she tries to keep a brave face.
 The more overt Hailey’s racism becomes—from appropriating African American Vernacular English (AAVE), to making “fried chicken” jokes, and saying Khalil deserved to be murdered—the less tolerant Starr becomes of microaggressions such as “not seeing color.”
 She decides to move on with her life without Hailey, and calls in her white boyfriend, Chris (K.J.
 Apa) to recognize his privilege.
-Remarkably, she says, ”If you don’t see my Blackness, then you don’t see me.
+Remarkably, she says, ”If you don’t see my Blackness, then you don’t see me.”